5 Interview tips and job interview questions for teens

 We get it.
-Some teens don’t want to come off as too stuffy or overdressed in a job interview.
+You might not want to come off as too stuffy or overdressed in a job interview.

-Regardless of what you’ll be wearing at the actual job, dress up.
-It’s okay to be a little casual, but leave the flip flops at home.
+Regardless of what you’ll be wearing at the actual job, take it up at least a notch or two from your every day.
+It’s okay to be a little casual for fast food or warehouse jobs, but leave the flip flops at home.

 3. Prepare, prepare, prepare

 A hiring manager can tell when you’ve prepared for the interview.
-You’re able to answer questions and even come off as more confident.
-Show that you’re hireable by preparing ahead of time.
+You’re able to answer questions and come off as more confident.
+Show that you’re serious about the job by preparing ahead of time.

-Know an overview of the company’s history and what it sells.
-Remember the name of your interviewer and research them on LinkedIn.
+Know the basics of the company: what it sells, and who it sells to.
+Remember the name of your interviewer, and maybe even look them up on LinkedIn beforehand.
 This shows that you have an interest in the company and the job.